 - Another worthwhile side trip if time allows (especially for Evening Grosbeaks): from the north end of McDavitt Road (CR83), turn left (west) and drive 9 miles to CR444 (1 mile west of Hwy 5).
 Turn right (north) on CR444 and drive 0.5 miles to Mary Lou’s Feeders, the first house on the right.
-Please park in her driveway by the garage with the “Lou’s Feeders” sign.
-Don’t park on the road!
+Please park in her driveway by the garage with the “Lou’s Feeders” Don’t park on the road!
 You are welcome to enter her yard to view the feeders, but make sure not to point any optics in the direction of the house across the street.
 Mary Lou has graciously provided birders a porta-potty by the garage, and a photo blind on the north side of her house.
 Large flocks of Evening Grosbeaks are at the feeders mainly in the morning (until 11am or so), but the feeders are also good for Pine Grosbeaks, Common Redpolls, Pine Siskins (some years), Blue Jays.

 - Many birders and photographers finish their day by slowly driving through the good bog habitat along Admiral and McDavitt Roads (or along Highway 7 to the east, or Lake Nichols Road).
 Great Gray Owls feed most actively at dawn and dusk, and this can be a good time for spotting other wildlife as well.

 Thank you for taking the Winter Driving Tour of the Sax-Zim Bog.
-Please contact the Friends of Sax-Zim Bog with any corrections, suggestions, or comments at email@example.com
+Please contact the Friends of Sax-Zim Bog with any corrections, suggestions, or comments.

 FOSZB Welcome Center address for GPS navigation: